Broker Check

 But what about those unrealized losses?
 What if you converted them from unrealized to realized?

-If you are able to harvest all of your unrealized losses, your tax bill could be lowered to as little as $400 - a $1,000 savings![2]
+If you can harvest all of your unrealized losses, your tax bill could be lowered to as little as $400 — a $1,000 savings![2]

 Considerations